wiecosystem/Bluetooth/doc/devices/soocare.toothbrush.m1.md

 * The format for commands is:
 * * uint16: id of the command
 * * uint16: size of the data
-* * uint16: TX number since init (the device doesn't seems to bother checking that)
+* * uint16: Frame number (the device doesn't seems to care much)
 * * uint16: CRC16 (CCITT-FALSE algorithm) of the first 6 bytes
 * * uint8[size]: data
-* "Set" commands receive an acknowledge with size=0x01 and data=0x00
+* "Set" commands receive an acknowledge with size=0x01 and data=0x00 if ok, 0x01 if error
-* * The unknown uint32 is updated when the command was sent with size>0x01
-* * Else the uint32 is the same as the tx
 * "Get commands" doesn't have parameters, so tx size is always = 0x00

 #### UART Commands